 Results: ERRBS yields tighter library distributions and higher resolution CpG methylation data

 In sequencing-related assays, the quality and size distribution of the upper and lower library molecules are key factors in determining the quality of the final sequencing data.
-When compared to traditional manual gel extraction protocols… the automated gel extraction apparatus used in the ERRBS (pronounced E-R-R-B-S), protocol will consistently produce a consistent size distribution and minimize the potential for cross-sample contamination.
+When compared to traditional manual gel extraction protocols… the automated gel extraction apparatus used in the ERRBS (pronounced E-R-R-B-S), protocol will produce a consistent size distribution and minimize the potential for cross-sample contamination.

 LABMEDIA: Figure 3 (Video Editor: Please remove Panel G from Figure 2.
 When the words “upper and lower library molecules” are spoken, highlight the “2” and “3” labels in both Panels A and D.